idaholab/virtual_test_bed/doc/content/microreactors/gcmr/BOP_model_description.md

 #### Heat exchanger

-The heat exchanger is modeled as a 2 meters high structure, composed of couples of primary and secondary channels (see [heat_exchanger] ) which are replicated 20,000 times.
+The heat exchanger is modeled as a 2 meters-high structure, composed of couples of primary and secondary channels (see [heat_exchanger] ) which are replicated 20,000 times.
 Their diameters are respectively 3 mm and 5 mm.
 They are defined using [FlowChannel1Phase](https://mooseframework.inl.gov/source/components/FlowChannel1Phase.html) components.
 They are separated by a 1 mm steel wall defined using a [HeatStructureCylindrical](https://mooseframework.inl.gov/source/components/HeatStructureCylindrical.html) component, and the flow directions are opposite.
 The heat transfers are declared with [HeatTransferFromHeatStructure1Phase](https://mooseframework.inl.gov/source/components/HeatTransferFromHeatStructure1Phase.html).
 The wall is used as heat structure and each channel as the heated flow channel.

-The same principle than for the core coolant channel is used to define the `A` section, `P_hf` heating perimeter and `D_h` hydraulic diameter parameters.
+The same principle as for the core coolant channel is used to define the `A` section, `P_hf` heating perimeter and `D_h` hydraulic diameter parameters.
 The replication of the couple is done using the `num_rods` parameter of the `wall` block.

 !media media/gcmr/balance_of_plant/heat_exchanger.png
       style=display: block;margin-left:auto;margin-right:auto;width:60%;